Graham Williams (television producer): Doctor Who

 Williams had three difficult years on the show, including clashes with the increasingly demanding Baker, who wanted more influence over the production side, and also had to deal with budget cuts due to inflation and several instances of industrial action affecting the show, most notably with the abandonment of his final serial, Shada.
 He decided to leave in 1979, handing over the role of producer to John Nathan-Turner, who had worked under him as production unit manager.

 During Nathan-Turner's reign as producer, Williams was approached by script editor Eric Saward at Nathan-Turner's instigation to write a story for Colin Baker's second season.
 The script was at an advanced stage when it was abandoned, as were all the scripts initially commissioned for that season, after the series was put on hiatus in February 1985.
 It was to feature the return of the First Doctor villain the Celestial Toymaker.
 In 1989 Williams wrote a novelisation of his story, The Nightmare Fair (ISBN 0-426-20334-8).

 In 1985, he helped design the Doctor Who text video game Doctor Who and the Warlord.

-His work on the series is examined in some detail in the documentary 'A Matter of Time' (included in the 2007 BBC DVD release of The Key to Time season), which includes excerpts from two interviews with Williams, conducted at 1980s Doctor Who fan conventions.
+His work on Doctor Who was first documented for television in the 2007 documentary A Matter of Time (part of the 2007 The Key to Time BBC DVD box set).
+In March 2024, a feature-length documentary titled Darkness & Light: The Life of Graham Williams examined his life and career in extensive detail.
+Released as part of The Collection: Season 15 Blu-ray box set, it features interviews with family, close friends and colleagues, and publicly confirmed that his death was a result of suicide.
+Both documentaries includes excerpts from interviews conducted with Williams conducted at Doctor Who fan conventions during the 1980s.

 Later life and death

-He left the BBC in the early 1980s and went on to produce Tales Of The Unexpected for Anglia and the Tyne Tees children's series Super Gran, before leaving television in the late 1980s to run The Hartnoll Hotel, a country hotel in Bolham, Tiverton, Devon.
+Graham departed the BBC during the early 1980s, going on to produce Tales of the Unexpected for Anglia and the second series of Tyne Tees children's series Super Gran.
+He left his career in television behind in the late 1980s to run The Hartnoll Hotel, a country hotel in Bolham, Tiverton, Devon.

-He died in a shooting accident at home on 17 August 1990.
+He died by suicide from a gunshot wound at his home on 17 August 1990.
 He left a widow, Jacqueline, and three children.